-- This field does not include palliative treatment/procedures.
-Palliative treatment/procedures are recorded in a separate field.
-The CCR does not require that palliative treatment/procedures be recorded but the CoC does require this field.
-Please consult the STandards for Oncology Registry Entry (STORE) Manual for instructions regarding the palliative procedure field.
-This applies to cases diagnosed January 1, 2003 forward. - Give priority to: - o Codes 01-07 over code 09 - o Codes 01-06 over code 07
+This data item does not include palliative treatment/procedures.
+Palliative treatment/procedures are recorded in a separate data item.
+The CCR does not require that palliative treatment/procedures be recorded but the CoC does require this data item.
+Please consult the STandards for Oncology Registry Entry (STORE) Manual for instructions regarding the palliative procedure data item.
+This applies to cases diagnosed January 1, 2003 forward.

+- Give priority to:

+- Codes 01-07 over code 09

+- Codes 01-06 over code 07

-- o Codes in the range 01-06 are hierarchical - Code microscopic residual disease or no residual disease as surgery of primary site.
+- Codes in the range 01-06 are hierarchical

+- Code microscopic residual disease or no residual disease as surgery of primary site.

-Note: The CCR follows SEER guidelines and requires coding incisional biopsies without residual at re-excision to be coded as an excisional biopsy only in the Surgery of Primary Site data field.
-COC Facilities: Please make note in your user defined fields when standards between CoC and CCR differ.
+Note: The CCR follows SEER guidelines and requires coding incisional biopsies without residual at re-excision to be coded as an excisional biopsy only in the Surgery of Primary Site data item.
+COC Facilities: Please make note in your user defined data items when standards between CoC and CCR differ.